tomzzh1/tomzzh1/README.md

-### Hi there 👋, I am a data analyst and determine to advance my analytical skills in various area.
+### Hi there 👋, I am a data analyst and determine to advance my analytical skills in product analytics.
 ### Here is what I am working on.